gulfiliz/gulfiliz.github.io/_posts/2025-03-17-modular-origami.md

 ---
 layout: post
-title: The Art of Folding — Paper, History, and the Mathematics of Modular Origami
+title: "The Art of Folding: Paper, History, and the Mathematics of Modular Origami"
 date: 2025-02-17
-description: From Cai Lun's invention to Miura folds — everything that happens when paper meets intention.
+description: "From Cai Lun's invention to Miura folds: everything that happens when paper meets intention."
 tags: hobbies, EN,
 ---

-There is a moment, when folding paper, where something shifts.
+There is a moment, when you fold paper, where something shifts.
 The material stops being passive.
-It begins to speak — in angles, in tensions, in the geometry of a crease that, once made, cannot be entirely unmade.
+It begins to speak, in angles, in tensions, in the geometry of a crease that, once made, cannot be entirely unmade.

-I have been folding since I was a child.
+I met origami in Japan, in my twenties.

+It started at a hotel.
+By the elevator, where any other country leaves a toothbrush and Q-tips and a shower cap, they had set out origami paper.
+Of course they had.
+Ah, Japan.
+How unique you are.
+I grabbed a pack on the spot, and it rode home with me, still sealed.

+But the origami that actually stayed with me is a different one.

+I was on the Yamanote line, the green loop.
+A woman got on holding a small child, so I gave up my seat and stood.
+A little boy, just before his stop, reached up, held out a folded scrap of paper, and bowed.
+The moment I took it, he bolted off the train.
+When the doors closed and we pulled away, he was on the platform, smiling, waving.

+That little fold is still with me.
+I use it as a bookmark.
+A child small enough that the gift fit inside his hands, big-hearted enough to give it to a stranger who was only visiting his country.
+I am smiling just writing this.

+Before I flew home I bought far too much paper, from Daiso, from Loft, from Tokyu Hands.
+Then, naturally, I did nothing with it.
+It sat in a corner of the house for a couple of years.
+Until one night I fell into a random YouTube video, Jun Maekawa folding a modular piece, and for some reason a structure built from many identical units pulled at me far more than any single folded shape ever had.

-Modular origami — the kind where dozens or hundreds of units interlock without glue into a single structure — is the form I keep returning to.
+Modular origami, the kind where dozens or hundreds of units interlock without glue into a single structure, is the form I keep returning to.
 Not because it is the most beautiful.
 Not always.
 But because it is the most honest: every unit must be identical, every join must be precise, and the whole will not hold unless everything is right.

 There is no hiding in modular origami.

 ---

+To understand origami, you must first understand paper!

 ## I. The Invention of Paper

-To understand origami, you must first understand paper.

 Before paper, writing surfaces were expensive, heavy, fragile, or scarce.
 Clay tablets.
 Papyrus.
 Silk.
 Bamboo strips.
 None of these fold.

-Paper — thin, flexible, cheap, strong — changed everything.
+Paper, thin, flexible, cheap, strong, changed everything.

 The invention is attributed to **Cai Lun** (蔡倫), a court official of the Han dynasty,